txus/stendhal/Readme.md

     stendhal foo_spec.rb

-###And the output...
+###And the nice colored output...

     Foo
       * does something
       * fails when 7 is not 9 [FAILED]
         expected 7 to equal 9
       * asks for a kind of object
       * asks things to objects [FAILED] expected "string" to be frozen
       * has common sense

     Pending examples
       * should do something but I don't know what yet
       * will do something else
+      under some unknown circumstances
+        * may act differently

     Test double
       * is declared with fake
       * is declared with double as well
       * can be given stubs

-    10 examples, 2 failures, 2 pending
+    11 examples, 2 failures, 2 pending

 ##Note on Patches/Pull Requests